network-analytics/ebpf-loadbalancer/README.md

 - `--with-pkgconfigdir=[/own_path/pkgconfig]`: overwrite pkgconfig directory to install .pc file [default: ${PREFIX}/lib/pkgconfig]
 - `--with-linux=[/own_path/linux/src]`: linux source code necesary for eBPF compilation [default: /usr/src/linux].
 (On Ubuntu use /usr/src/<linux>-generic version)

+## Usage
+See [main](src/main.c) example.
+This example initializes an UDP socket bound to an address/port and attaches the eBPF load balancer to the socket.

+There is a [udp_publisher](src/udp_publisher.c) to test the collector.

 ## Running
 To test the loadbalancer, multiple instances should be launched.
 In this example, messages will be loadbalanced to 3 instances based on their src IP.

 To run 3 collectors:
 ```shell
 $ cd src